-The Company's key management is comprised of the Board of Directors, the corporate secretary, and the executive officers effectively present during the quarter ended March 31, 2023.
+The Company's key management is comprised of the Board of Directors, the corporate secretary, and the executive officers effectively present during the three and six months period ended June 30, 2023 and 2022.
 In addition to the Chief Executive Officer, executive officers are those persons having authority and responsibility for planning, directing, and controlling the activities of the entity, directly reporting to the Chief Executive Officer.